 All of the residence halls on campus are equipped with air conditioning.

-University Housing will review any medical request to determine a housing accommodation that meets the specific resident’s needs.
+Carolina Housing will review any medical request to determine a housing accommodation that meets the specific resident’s needs.

 Service animals are permitted in University Housing as compliant with state and federal laws regarding accessibility.
 You are responsible for your animal’s care and cleanliness.
 Any damages, beyond normal wear and tear, caused to the room by your service animal will be the resident's responsibility.